EM2000 BASIC/C-programmable IoT Module

 The EM2000 is also excellent for prototyping your projects — it has the standard pin pitch of 2.54mm (0.1").

-The EM2000 is fully supported by Tibbo IDE software and a dedicated EM2000 platform that covers all hardware facilities of the module (see "TIDE and Tibbo BASIC Manual").
+The EM2000 is fully supported by Tibbo IDE software and a dedicated EM2000 platform that covers all hardware facilities of the module (see TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual).
 For convenient testing and evaluation Tibbo offers EM1000TEV and EM1000EV development systems (they are compatible with the EM2000 module).
 The EM2000 can also support Wi-Fi and GPRS communications.

 EM2000 advantages over the EM1000 module